 Southmountain Children & Family Services

-Southmountain Children & Family Services is looking for a licensed clinician rostered in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) in Nebo, NC.
-Application deadline is April 6, 2018.
+Southmountain Children & Family Services is looking for a licensed clinician rostered in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) in Nebo, NC for their Foster Care Community.

 TEDI BEAR CAC